datastax/cassandra/src/java/org/apache/cassandra/db/filter/IndexHints.md

 ## Choosing between index implementations

 Columns can have multiple indexes with different implementations.
-The hints can be used to prefer or exclude specific implementations.
 For example, we can have a legacy index and a SAI index on the same column:
 ```
 CREATE TABLE t(k int PRIMARY KEY, v text);